cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 It reveals two hard truths:

-- Software tools themselves can be compromised in ways that are nearly undetectable through rutinary inspection methods.
+- Software tools themselves can be compromised in ways that are nearly undetectable through common inspection methods.
 - Trust in software tools must extend beyond source code analysis to encompass the entire toolchain used to produce software.

 **Trust is a Problem:** Thompson's demonstration underscores that trust in software extends beyond the visible source code to the entire compilation process.
 The implications are clear: if the compiler or any other tool in the toolchain is compromised, every piece of software it produces is potentially compromised as well.
 This creates a nearly invisible security risk, as traditional inspection methods may not detect such deep-seated vulnerabilities.